-Note: while the assessment measures in 2.3.1. are thought to include the assessment of past tests as documented by the manufacturer, the replication strategy shall lay down the rationale for choosing test which to replicate and how to replicate them.
+Note: while the assessment measures in 2.3.1. are thought to include the assessment of past tests as documented by the manufacturer, the replication strategy shall lay down the rationale

 6. Link with ISO/SAE 21434:2021 (E)

 The following table provides a summary of the link between the requirements of the Regulation and the relevant paragraphs of ISO/SAE 21434:2021.